 Similarly, the SI meridian is on the DBAL and needling points like SI 3, 22.08 and 22.09 will effect the deeper muscles below the trapezius.
 We can see from the image that the scapularis, rhomboids and levator scapulae are all located on the DBAL.

 The SJ and LI meridians are both located on the SBAL and have many similar effects.
-Consider how LI 4, Ling Gu, SJ 3, 22.06 and SJ 5 are all very effective for headaches.
+Consider how LI 4, Ling Gu, SJ 3, 22.06 and SJ 5 are all very effective for headaches and neck pain.
 Similarly, SJ 6 and 33.04 - 33.06 are indicated for constipation as are LI 4 and 33.01 - 33.03.
 The similarity in SJ and LI point functions is likely related to both of these meridians being located on the SBAL.

 When treating neck pain it is important to consider which meridians are symptomatic, but it is also necessary to determine what muscles have trigger points, and if the vertebrae, discs or bones are involved in the pathology.
 When the the deeper levels of the muscles are involved, or if there are spinal disorders present, it is often best to focus on the SI meridian (DBAL) and the UB meridian (SBL).
 This is because points on these channels and myofascial chains will reach the deeper levels.

 Myofascial Lines, Tung's Points & Structural Alignment

 There are many advantages to learning the myofascial lines and integrating the knowledge with Tung's points.
 One benefit is that by understanding the myofascial lines you will be able to treat structural conditions.
 As acupuncturist, accounting for alignment and structure may be something we are not trained in.
 However, it is a crucial factor that relates to peoples pain.....especially when it is in the neck, shoulders and upper back.

 This also relates to why some people get great results with one group of points, while others with a similar pain pattern don't respond to that same group of points.